1712 is a Flemish helpline for everyone with a question about violence, abuse and child abuse.

 Read more about this in our privacy statement.

 We believe it’s important to improve our services.
 Tell us if you’re satisfied with our services.
 Or tell us if you’re not.

 Counselling involves people.
 Often things go well and sometimes things go wrong.
 We need to know how we can improve our assistance.

 If possible, first discuss your dissatisfaction with a 1712 counsellor.
 Sometimes the problem can be solved by talking about it.

 Do you find this difficult or do you feel the problem hasn’t been solved?
-Then you can file a complaint.
-More information about the procedure and the complaint form is available on the website of the CAW.
-Address your complaint to helpline 1712 when filling in the complaint form.
+Then you can file a complaint by submitting this complaint form.